Jurassic World Rebirth: Marketing

 The film's title and a pair of first-look photos were unveiled on August 29, 2024.
-Jurassic World Rebirth was promoted as an homage to the first Jurassic Park and was marketed toward fans of that film.
+Jurassic World Rebirth was promoted as a homage to the first Jurassic Park and was marketed toward fans of that film.
 The first trailer was released on February 5, 2025, preceded by multiple film stills.
-Discussing the trailer, Ben Travis of Empire felt the film was "visually stunning" and reminiscent of the first Jurassic Park.
+Discussing the trailer, Ben Travis from Empire felt the film was "visually stunning" and reminiscent of the first Jurassic Park.
 A 60-second TV spot was broadcast at Super Bowl LIX on February 9, 2025.
 The second trailer was released on May 20, 2025.

 Mattel and Lego produced a line of film-based toys as part of the promotional campaign.
 Other marketing partners included 7-Eleven (including Speedway and Stripes) and Funko.
 Professional basketball player Shai Gilgeous-Alexander also appeared in a television commercial that aired during the 2025 NBA playoffs.
-Universal wanted Johansson to join the social media website Instagram to promote Jurassic World Rebirth, but she declined, believing the film would be successful without her doing so.
-She did appear in an online video to promote the Mattel toyline.
+Universal wanted Johansson to join Instagram to promote Jurassic World Rebirth, but she declined, believing the film would be successful without her doing so.
+However, she appeared in an online video to promote the Mattel toyline.